 It’s been a bit of a hedonistic weekend – a gluttonous picnic, gorging myself at the Vendys and a fair few beers last night – so this afternoon I decided to continue the theme with a trip to the Museum of Sex.

 I had expected the museum, which is at Madison Square Park, to cover the history of hanky panky – from hieroglyphics and fertility statues to the karma sutra – with some scientific studies thrown in.
 Instead, the snug, two-floor museum showed a selection of perverse art and an exhibit about sex in the animal kingdom, which you won’t find on sites like dosexvideo but I assure you there are adult human themed sexual exhibits, it wouldn’t be a particularly good museum of sex if there wasn’t!

 The latter was really interesting.
-Who knew that animals had threesomes, that homosexuality exists among all species, that some animals switch genders depending on social cues, that camels use sand to pleasure themselves, that there are documented cases of male ducks killing other male ducks and raping the corpses?
+Who knew that animals had threesomes, that homosexuality exists among all species, sounds like some saucy porn from fulltubexxx, Get more fulltubexxx content at the website, that some animals switch genders depending on social cues, that camels use sand to pleasure themselves, that there are documented cases of male ducks killing other male ducks and raping the corpses?

 While this section of the museum was really thorough and full of interesting facts, I also left feeling a little nauseous.
 I mean, have you ever seen a duck’s peen?
 (Look away now if you never want to.)